kira-96/ecmccfg/hugo/content/manual/build.md

 {{% /notice %}}

 ## Build at PSI, using driver.makefile
-by default this module is only built for Debian 10 and Epics >=R7.0.6
+by default this module is only built for Debian 10 and 12 and Epics >=R7.0.7

 ### build on login cluster
 ```bash